Vinegar has numerous uses in the garden. From eliminating weeds to repelling pests, there is a role for it in your vegetable garden.

 To freshen up and clean the birth bath, mix one part white vinegar with nine parts water.

 Next, apply the solution to the target container and leave it to soak for a while.
-Finally, scrub thoroughly to get rid of dirt and algae.
+Finally, scrub thoroughly to remove dirt and algae.

 18. Keep Cut Flowers Fresh Longer